PLC Ladder Programming Training Course

 - Implement practical network topologies for automation systems.

-- Hands-on integration exercises with Ethernet-connected devices.
+- Hands-on integration exercises involving Ethernet-connected devices.

 Allen-Bradley PLC Programming and Applications in Manufacturing

-21 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at beginner-level to intermediate-level engineers and technicians who wish to master the fundamentals of AB PLCs and apply them to real-world manufacturing scenarios.
+21 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at beginner to intermediate-level engineers and technicians who wish to master the fundamentals of AB PLCs and apply them to real-world manufacturing scenarios.

 By the end of this training, participants will be able to: